SpocWiki/_public/schema.org/predicate/Relations/has/has_authenticator.md

 - [ #has/_authenticator :: Organization ] or
 - [ has_authenticator :: Organization ]

 The Organization responsible for authenticating the user's subscription.
 For example, many media apps require a cable/satellite provider to authenticate your subscription before playing media.

 Relation describes that:
 [ #has_/domain  :: MediaSubscription ]
-( #has_/name :: is_authenticator )
+( #has_/name :: has_authenticator )
 ( #has_/range :: Organization )